 7. Low Cost

 Costs involved in mutual fund investment are the expense ratios.
-Across categories (equity, debt and hybrid funds) expense ratios generally does not cross 2.25% of your whole investment which is lower than gold in many instances.
+Across categories (equity, debt and hybrid funds) expense ratios generally do not cross 2.25% of your whole investment which is lower than gold in many instances.
 Expense ratio can go higher than 2.25% in certain cases only as mandated by Sebi.

 1. Market risk